The Vedas are a peculiar topic of study.

 The Atharva Veda: The Book of Spell

-However, it wasn’t until centuries later (long after the Vedic Period) that the Vedas were written into physical form, creating what we know today as the Vedic Texts.
+But it wasn’t until centuries later (long after the Vedic Period) that the Vedas were written into physical form, creating what we know today as the Vedic Texts.

-The oldest and most fundamental of these texts is the Rig Veda.
+And the oldest and most fundamental of these texts is the Rig Veda.

 What Does Rig Veda Talk About?